Belarus: Market Profile

 - Being a founding member of the Eurasian Economic Union (EAEU), Belarus serves not only as a gateway to other signatories, namely Russia, Kazakhstan, Armenia and Kyrgyzstan, but also to the whole regional market.
 Every year more than 100 million tonnes of European cargo cross Belarus, of which 90% is bound for either Russia or the EU.

 - With few mineral resources of its own, Belarus is striving to stimulate foreign investment to promote privatisation, economic restructuring and innovative development.
 Priority areas include pharmaceuticals, food, transport and logistics, chemistry and petro-chemistry, mechanical engineering, renewable energy and IT.

 - A number of preferential regimes has been put in place to facilitate investment, including special incentives for business within six free economic areas (0% profit tax for five years; 10% VAT), the High-Tech Park (0% profit tax for 15 years; 0% VAT), and the Belarusian-Chinese Industrial Park (0% profit tax for 10 years).
-More information can be found at the National Agency of Investment and Privatization.
+More information on the investment environment and the relevant regulations can be found at the National Agency of Investment and Privatization.

-- The inflows of foreign direct investment (FDI) to Belarus amounted to US$1.7 billion in 2015, with China contributing US$54 million.
-As of the end of 2015, China’s total stock of FDI to Belarus topped US$475 million, up from US$0.3 million in 2006.
-Hong Kong, holding an FDI position of US$2.7 million as of end-2015, ranked 45th in the list of Belarus’s inbound foreign investors.
-Among Asian investors, Hong Kong, however, trailed only the Chinese mainland, South Korea and Singapore.
+- The inflows of foreign direct investment (FDI) to Belarus amounted to US$1.24 billion in 2016, with China contributing US$160 million.
+As of the end of 2016, China’s total stock of FDI to Belarus topped US$498 million, up from US$0.3 million in 2007.
+Hong Kong, holding an FDI position of US$3.8 million as of end-2016, was the fourth-largest Asian investors in Belarus, behind only the Chinese mainland, South Korea and Singapore.